AIAScience/mflux-ai-tutorials/ml-pipeline/content.md

 ### Creating the data science pipeline

-Next, we will make a pipeline for a video classification model.
+Next, we will make a pipeline for training and validation a video classification model.
 Create a file
 ```src/ml_pipeline/nodes/video_classification.py``` and add the following code to it: